Summer Reading

 2-4 pm

-2nd Annual Puzzle TournamentSign up with a team to compete in our 2nd annual puzzle race tournament.
-We will have two hours for participants to try and complete a 500-piece puzzle.
-Registration will open on July 17th.
+3rd Annual Puzzle TournamentSign up with a team to compete in our 3rd annual puzzle race tournament.
+Participants will have two hours to complete a 500-piece puzzle.
+Registration is required.
 Winners will keep the puzzle they complete and receive a medal for their efforts.

 Marshall Public Library